 In many cases, removing wisdom teeth is very simple.
-When a tooth is impacted, it may still be removed simply, depending on the type and angle of impaction.
+When a tooth is impacted, it may still be removed simply, depending on the type and angle of the impaction.
 Because impacted teeth are near many important structures that we do not want to injure, such as the sinus or the nerve in the lower jaw, our office uses 3D imaging to see the exact location of these and other structures in relationship to the tooth.
 This minimizes risks and helps Dr. Duke find the best technique to remove the tooth as easily as possible.
-Many times, conventional panorex images may make it look safe, when the risks are actually higher.
+Many times, conventional imaging of the mouth may make it look safe, when the risks are actually higher.

 Extractions can range from a single tooth, removing many teeth for placement of a denture or removing all four wisdom teeth at once.
-Based on the preference of Dr. Duke and/or the patient, a local anesthetic will be used to numb the areas where the teeth will be extracted.
-Others will prefer to go under a general anesthetic so that they will be sedated during the procedure.
+Based on the preference of Dr. Duke and the patient, a local anesthetic will be used to numb the areas where the teeth will be extracted.
+Others prefer to go under a general anesthetic so that they will be sedated during the procedure.
 Those requiring general anesthesia will be referred to an oral surgeon.
-Dr. Duke is extremely gentle when removing teeth.
+However, there is no reason to worry, as Dr. Duke is extremely gentle when removing teeth.

 A simple procedure allows the sinus floor to be lifted and repositioned, with bone placed underneath the lifted membrane.
 This will create enough space to properly place an implant.
 Various grafting materials are used to encourage your bone to grow more quickly into the area, helping to stabilize the dental implant.
-In some cases the implant can be placed at the same visit, but often it is necessary for teh bone graft under the newly lifted sinus membrane to heal for 6-8 months before implant placement.
+In some cases the implant can be placed at the same visit, but often it is necessary for the bone graft under the newly lifted sinus membrane to heal for six to eight months before implant placement.

-Sinus augmentation procedures are highly predictable, with studies reporting over 95% success.
+Sinus augmentation procedures are highly predictable, with studies reporting over 95 percent success rate.
 It is important to realize that if the sinus augmentation procedure does not result in enough bone for implant placement, additional bone may be regenerated through a second sinus augmentation procedure at the time of implant placement.

 Using oral surgery to help sleep apnea seeks to remove the excess tissue in the throat that is vibrating and blocking the upper air passages.
 One surgical procedure is an Uvulopalatopharyngoplasty (UPPP).
 This procedure involves removing the excess tissue from the upper mouth and throat.
 This procedure in performed in a hospital under general anesthesia.
 Maxillomandibular advancement is another type of procedure used to assist with sleep apnea.
 This procedure involves the upper and lower part of the jaw.
 In this procedure, the jaw is moved forward from the rest of the facial bones.
 This allows more room behind the soft palate, thereby reducing the obstruction.
 All of the aforementioned surgeries are routine and very safe.